ncatlab/nlab-content/pages/6/0/3/1/1306/content.md

 ## Idea

 The notion of Reedy category, though useful, is in some contexts inconveniently restrictive, since no Reedy category can contain any nonidentity isomorphisms.
-This is problematic for many "shape categories" such as Connes' [[category of cycles]] $\Lambda$, Segal's category $\Gamma$, the [[tree category]] $\Omega$, and so on.
+This is problematic for many "shape categories" such as Connes' [[category of cycles]] $\Lambda$, [[Segal's category Gamma|Segal's category]] $\Gamma$, the [[tree category]] $\Omega$, and so on.
 The notion of *generalized Reedy category* lifts this restriction, while maintaining the truth of the main theorem about Reedy categories: the existence of the [[Reedy model structure]].

 ## Definition